-The story that surrounds seven year old Mamie is a very touching one.
+The story that surrounds eight year old Mamie is a very touching one.
 Mamie was living with her mother and brother in Freetown.
 Her aunty came by to pick her up and spend the weekend with their family who lived in the Port Loko District in the Northern Province of Sierra Leone.
 During her stay, one of her cousins became very ill and died suddenly.

 Since Ebola was beginning to be diagnosed, they did a swab from the deceased girl and discovered it was in fact the Ebola virus that she died from.
 Mamie’s aunty became infected shortly thereafter.
 The entire family isolated her, but Mamie stayed close and attended to her sick aunt.
 Unfortunately, her aunty did not make it and passed away.